Get customized results?

 Nuclear Energy Generation by State

-How your state ranks in producing electricity from nuclear energy
+Learn how your state ranks for nuclear energy production.

 At Choose Energy, our reporters seek out information that puts you in control of your energy.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read about how we make money to learn more.